sentenial/postman-collections/README.md

 # Get Postman
 Download postman from https://www.postman.com/downloads/

+# Downloading Postman Collections
+To download the postman collections click on the clone or download button, select your appropriate method of download.
+You can use git or you can download the project as a zip file.
+Git is the preferred method as you can keep your collection up to date with git easily.

 # Importing Postman Collections

 You can import your Postman data (e.g. collections) as well as your API specifications directly into the app.